Copyright 1994 - 2023 Bill's Bible Basics

 John 14:26, KJV

-I am not a Prophet, and I don't claim to be a Prophet; so all I can do is share what I believe I receive from the Lord, and leave it at that.
-All I can do is trust that the Word that I share will speak to people's hearts; at least the part that really applies to them and their personal situation.
+I am not a Prophet, and I have never claimed to be a Prophet.
+So, all I can do is share what I believe I've received from the Lord, and leave it at that.
+I must trust that the words that I share will speak to people's hearts -- at least the part that really applies to them and their personal situation -- and will accomplish God's purposes in their lives.
 As the Prophet Isaiah was inspired to write:

 "For as the rain cometh down, and the snow from heaven, and returneth not thither, but watereth the earth, and maketh it bring forth and bud, that it may give seed to the sower, and bread to the eater: So shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it."